xtrm0/csd-blog/website/content/2024/oblivious-maps.md

 ```c++
 void Access(bool readOrWrite, int addr, int& pos, int& data)
 ```
-> Performs a read or write operation (`readOrWrite`) on the specified address `addr` which is at the position `pos`, reading or writing to `data`.
+> Performs a read or write operation (`readOrWrite`) on the specified address `addr` reading or writing to `data`.
+The position `pos` has information about where the specified address is stored and is updated for `addr` after each call to access.
+It is up to the callee to keep track of `pos` for each address[^readpathoram].
 <p></p>

-Each address is assigned a random `pos` that reveals where an address is stored.
-Whenever an address is accessed, its `pos` is leaked since we access the locations related to that position, but a new random `pos` is generated for that address.
-From the memory access trace, we can only see a sequence of random positions being accessed.
+In PathORAM each address is assigned a random position in {0..N} that identifies where that address is stored in public memory (we will see how soon).
+This position is leaked after each access call, therefore after each access call a new random position is generated for that address.
+(We will explain how to keep track of all the positions for a binary search tree in the next section - [Oblivious Data Structures](#keeptrackofpositions) - for now, just assume there is a way to keep track of all the positions for each address)

 ### How PathORAM works